 About the Author: Tasmir Aziz holds an MSc in South Asian Studies from the University of Oxford.
 He is a researcher and educator who has mentored over 100 students worldwide in research, college applications, and academic project development.

 The top emerging career skills in 2026 reflect a major shift in how organisations evaluate talent.
 Employers are no longer focused solely on technical credentials.
-Instead, they are prioritising professionals who combine digital fluency, analytical thinking, and strong interpersonal abilities.
+Instead, they are prioritising professionals who combine digital fluency, analytical thinking, and strong interpersonal abilities in their framed credentials.

 Workplaces across industries are changing rapidly as automation, artificial intelligence, and global collaboration reshape how teams operate.
 According to recent workforce research, employers increasingly value adaptable skills that allow employees to learn quickly and solve unfamiliar challenges.